 But renting clothes has its own environmental cost.
-In fact, a recent study published in Environmental Research Letters found that renting clothing was worse than buying it and throwing it away, at least in terms of greenhouse gas emissions.
+In fact, journalists claim that a recent study published in Environmental Research Letters found that renting clothing was worse than buying it and throwing it away, at least in terms of greenhouse gas emissions.

 The study definitely had some limitations though, so I want to talk about what exactly the study said, and what that means about the sustainability of rentals.